 You overcome these concerns and surprises when running or jogging on a treadmill.
 It provides a fairly soft surface to run along with the shock absorption features that minimize the impact of a treadmill belt on your joints.
 This also gives you the peace of mind that you won’t be bumping, slipping, or tripping on anything in your way and your body will stay protected from pains and aches.

 Safe and Private Space

-The biggest advantage of treadmill running that users quote is the convenience of operating it within the comfort of their homes.
+The biggest advantage of treadmill running that treadmill runners quote is the convenience of operating it within the comfort of their homes.
 You do not have to travel to exercise.
 You can choose the time of your liking and get a flexible routine to maintain your fitness.

-As you can imagine, it is also a much safer option as compared to running outdoors.
+As you can imagine, it is also a much safer option as compared to when you run outdoors.
 You cannot be hit by a car or bump into things or people on the sidewalk.
 You can also exercise at night or later if you like, without the concern of being harassed or physically attacked by a stranger.

 It is like having your private gym or running space where you can sweat it out without the uncomfortable feeling of being watched around by people.

 Cons of Treadmill Running

 Even the best inventions have some drawbacks.
 Here are some of the disadvantages of running on a treadmill:

 Straight Track Without Turns